 If you’re expecting a refund, you can check the status online.
 To do so, you’ll need to provide your Social Security number, filing status and expected refund amount rounded to the nearest dollar.

-Rhode Island offers a relatively low tax rate for low-income and middle-class families, and has taken steps to preserve personal exemptions at the state level for the 2018 tax year.
+Rhode Island offers a relatively low tax rate for low-income and middle-class families, and has taken steps to preserve personal exemptions at the state level.
 But the Ocean State doesn’t provide a lot in the way of deductions and credits.
 To avoid steep penalties and interest, be sure to file your return and pay what you owe on time.

 Rachel Weatherly is a tax product specialist with Credit Karma Tax®.
 She studied accounting and finance at Western Carolina University and has also worked as a tax analyst.
 You can find her on LinkedIn.